marcorusc/Hatchling/doc/articles/docker-setup.md

    - Open a terminal capable of running docker commands.
      - In Docker Desktop you can open it by pressing the `Terminal` button:
      ![docker_terminal_position](../resources/images/docker-setup/docker_terminal_position.png)
-     - Or any terminal of your system that has access to Docker
+     - Or any terminal of your system that can access to Docker
    - Write `docker pull ollama/ollama` in the terminal and press enter to run it.
      - It will download about 1.6GB
      - Once finished, click on the `Images` tab (arrow 1) of Docker Desktop, and check that `ollama/ollama` is available (arrow 2)